AsyrafHussin/Bright-Core/README.md

 PHP Micro-Framework by Asyraf Hussin

 ## About this Repo
-This Repo is Main Core Library for [Bright Framework](https://brightframework.psm.my)
+Main Core Library for [Bright Framework](https://brightframework.psm.my)

 ## Contributing
 If you spot any errors, typos or missing information, please submit a pull request.